Azure-Samples/ms-identity-python-daemon/2-Call-MsGraph-WithCertificate/README.md

 ![Topology](./ReadmeFiles/topology.svg)

-For more information on the concepts used in this sample, be sure to read the [Daemon app scenario](https://docs.microsoft.com/azure/active-directory/develop/scenario-daemon-overview) and, if you're insterested in protocol details, the [Microsoft identity platform endpoint client credentials protocol documentation](https://azure.microsoft.com/documentation/articles/active-directory-v2-protocols-oauth-client-creds).
+For more information on the concepts used in this sample, be sure to read the [Daemon app scenario](https://docs.microsoft.com/azure/active-directory/develop/scenario-daemon-overview) and, if you're interested in protocol details, the [Microsoft identity platform endpoint client credentials protocol documentation](https://azure.microsoft.com/documentation/articles/active-directory-v2-protocols-oauth-client-creds).

 > ### Daemon applications can use two forms of secrets to prove their identity to the Microsoft identity platform:
 >